jaime-miller/jaime-miller/README.md

 In 2024, I completed the TripleTen Business Intelligence Analyst program.
 The curriculum covered business analytics, advanced spreadsheets in Excel, data visualization (Tableau), Power BI, SQL, and more.
 It also involved numerous practical projects.

+I am currently working on the Career Acceleration Program as well as a project in basic Python!

 ## About Me

 * I live for SUMMER and ❤️ being in the ☀️.